-- Burrow: Character and mech can cross river from and into tiles with tunnels (and mine).
+- Burrow: The character and mechs can cross rivers from and into tiles with tunnels (and mine).

-- Sword: Before combat as the attacker, defender loses 2 power.
+- Sword: Before combat as the attacker, the defender loses 2 power.

 - Shield: Before combat as the defender, you gain 2 power.

-- Rally: Character and mech can move to any territory containing a flag or your worker.
+- Rally: The character and mechs can move to any territory containing a flag or your worker.

 Starting location/resources: food and metal, with direct access to village and oil.

 Starting power and Combat cards: 3 power and no combat cards.

 Strategy and Tactics for Clan Albion

 Albion’s main goal should be to increase its mobility with the Rally ability.
 To move into a tile with a worker is a very powerful tool in moving your character and mechs (which can carry additional workers) around quickly.
 You can then also place flags – which you should do every time you move your character, so make sure you place all four.

 One of the strategies would be to move in such a way towards the factory, marking your territory, ready to defend it instantly.
 Or you can play a bit more defensively and expand cautiously.